michelesr/thesis/src/ci.md

 Table: Credentials for Gasista Felice repository

 Then `mike` can be used for `Credentials` field.
-Other options are:
+Additional project options are provided in Table 6.8 .

 Option                          Value
 ------------------------------  ---------------------------------------